ringcentral/ringcentral-api-docs/docs/glip_message_attachments.md

+# Creating Rich Posts with Glip Message Attachments

-Glip Post Attachments allow you to attach rich content to posts with formatting and color indicators to more easily convey a large amount of information.
+Glip Message Attachments allow you to attach rich content to posts with formatting and color indicators to more easily convey a large amount of information.
 This is available with both Inbound Webhooks and the REST API.
 Specifically you can:

 * add up to 20 attachments per post, each rendered as its own section
 * add an author, title, pretext, text to each attachment